 |9.||Panasonic LX10||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the G5X has a hotshoe, while the A5100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The A5100 is a recent model that features in the current product line-up of Sony.
-In contrast, the G5X has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G5X was succeeded by the Canon G5 X Mark II.
+Both the G5X and the A5100 have been discontinued, but can regularly be found used on ebay.
+The G5X was replaced by the Canon G5 X Mark II, while the A5100 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.